EFFICACY

 Study Design

-100% of patients in a satisfaction survey somewhat or strongly agreed that BRYHALI Lotion:2
+100% of patients (N=15) in a satisfaction survey somewhat or strongly agreed that the BRYHALI Lotion vehicle:3

 ABSORBED QUICKLY